dataset-ninja/fruit-recognition/README.md

 # Fruit Recognition Dataset

-Fruit Recognition is a dataset for classification task tasks.
+Fruit Recognition is a dataset for classification task.